PSTC/pstc-jfp/REREVISION.md

 The antecedents should additionally be quantified by ∀υ ∈ SV(t), so that either every size variable is positive or negative in t.
 Then your example no longer applies, since μ is negative in I^μ.
-Lemmata 5.9 and 5.10 now have explicit quantifications for clarity.
+Lemmata 4.9 and 4.10 (previously 5.9 and 5.10) now have explicit quantifications for clarity.

 ## Non-addressed points